camryntm/DatabasesProject/README.md

    ```

 ### Creating Tables
-Connect to your DBMS using a SQL client (e.g., MySQL Workbench, pgAdmin).
+Connect to your DBMS using a SQL client (e.g., Azure Data Studio, Visual Studio Code).
 <br>
 Use the following commands to create their respective tables:
 <br>